SWIFT: Scalable Wasserstein Factorization for Sparse Nonnegative Tensors: Introduction

-Recent success of {\it Wasserstein distance or loss} (\textit{a.k.a.} earth mover's distance or {\it optimal transport} distance) shows its potential as a better measure of the difference between two distributions \cite{WGAN, cuturi2013sinkhorn,frogner2015learning}.
-This distance metric provides a natural measure of the distance between two distribution vectors via a ground metric of choice and can be defined as the cost of the optimal transport plan for moving the mass in the source vector to match that in the target vector.
+Recent success of {\it Wasserstein distance or loss} (\textit{a.k.a.} \textit{earth mover's distance} or {\it optimal transport} distance) shows its potential as a better measure of the difference between two distributions \cite{WGAN, cuturi2013sinkhorn,frogner2015learning}.
+This distance metric provides a natural measure of the distance between two distributions via a ground metric of choice and can be defined as the cost of the optimal transport plan for moving the mass in the source distribution to match that in the target one.
 Recently, Wasserstein distance has been applied to matrix factorization and dictionary learning problems with great success \cite{sandler2009nonnegative, rolet2016fast, qian2016non, schmitz2018wasserstein, varol2019temporal}.
-To our knowledge, its extension to tensor factorization was never studied and is in fact non-trivial due to the following challenges:
+To the best of our knowledge, its extension to tensor factorization was never studied and is in fact non-trivial due to the following challenges:

 \begin{itemize}[leftmargin=*] \item \textbf{Wasserstein loss is not well-defined for tensors:} The Wasserstein loss is originally defined over vectors, where each entry of the vector represents one physical location and the cost of transporting from one location to another is used.
 Existing matrix-based Wasserstein loss are defined by the sum of the vector-based Wasserstein loss over the columns of the matrices \cite{rolet2016fast}.
-Unfortunately, this definition is not applicable to tensors of multiple modes. \item \textbf{Wasserstein loss is difficult to scale:} Learning with Wasserstein loss generally requires solving the optimal transport problem in each iteration, which is extremely time-consuming. \item \textbf{Sparse Nonnegative input:} Existing works on Wasserstein matrix factorization assume dense input while real data are often sparse.
-If designed properly the sparse input can potentially lead to computationally efficient methods.
+Unfortunately, this definition is not applicable to tensors of multiple modes. \item \textbf{Wasserstein loss is difficult to scale:} Learning with Wasserstein loss generally requires solving the optimal transport problem in each iteration, which is extremely time-consuming. \item \textbf{Large and sparse nonnegative input:} Existing works on Wasserstein matrix factorization are developed based on dense input with relatively small size.
+In reality, tensors can often be very large are are often sparse.
+Efficient learning algorithms are possible only when the sparsity structures of the large input tensor are properly identified and fully utilized.

 \end{itemize}

 To overcome these challenges, we propose \mname, a tensor factorization method which efficiently minimizes Wasserstein distance for sparse nonnegative tensors.
 The main contributions of \mname include: